scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 2. The IP packet reaches a SIG in the sender’s network via standard IP routing.

-3. Based on the destination IP address, the source SIG determines the destination SIG's ISD-AS, endpoint address.
-To achieve this, SIGs may be pre-configured with static IP prefix to remote SIG SCION address mappings.
+3. Based on the destination IP address, the source SIG determines the destination SIG's ISD-AS endpoint address.
+To achieve this, SIGs may be pre-configured with a static IP prefix to remote SIG SCION address mappings.
 Alternatively, a pair of SIGs may be configured to speak a dynamic routing protocol between each other.
-Choice of protocol is outside of the scope of this document and it is left up to implementors.
+The choice of protocol is left up to implementors and is outside of the scope of this document.

 4. The SIG encapsulates the original IP packet within a SCION packet and sends it to the remote SIG.
-If necessary, the source SIG performs a SCION path lookups and selects a SCION path to the destination SIG.
+If necessary, the source SIG performs SCION path lookups and selects a SCION path to the destination SIG.

 5. The remote SIG receives the SCION packet and decapsulates the original IP packet.
-It then forwards the packet to the final IP destination using standard local IP routing.
+It then forwards the packet to the final IP destination using standard IP routing.

 ## SIG Framing

 IP packets are encapsulated over SCION/UDP into SIG frames.
-While in principle, a pair of SIGs may use other tunneling protocols, existing deployments leverage SIG framing as described here.
+Whilst in principle, a pair of SIGs may use other tunneling protocols, existing deployments use SIG framing as described here.
+This is to provide independence from the SCION MTU which can increase and decrease over time, to provide fast detection of packet loss and subsequent recovery of decapsulation for packets that weren't lost, and support for multiple streams within a framing session such that the streams can be distributed to separate cores.
-TODO: @oncilla @shitz could you say something about why this framing and not existing protocol?
-Is it because of MTU?

 There may be multiple IP packets in a single SIG frame, and a single IP packet may be split into multiple SIG frames.
-A pair of SIGs establishes a SIG tunneling session.
-TODO: how are the sessions established?
-Is a session mapped to a single path?
+A pair of SIGs establishes a SIG tunneling session which are is unidirectionally established by the sender.
+Whether a session is mapped to a single path or not is an implementation decision.

-Within each session there may be multiple streams which is useful to distinguish between traffic sent by different SIG instances.
-For example, if an ingress SIG is restarted, it will create a new Stream ID for each session so the egress SIG will know that the new frame with a new Stream ID does not carry trailing part of the unfinished IP packet from a different stream.
-TODO: text above here seems contradicting.
-If a SIG is restarted, shouldn't it use a new session ID?
+Streams can be used within a session to distinguish between different packet flows.
+A single stream has a single reassembly queue and should be processed by a single core.
+Packets in a stream should not be distributed over multiple paths because that will lead to reordering and performance will drop.

 Each SIG frame has a sequence number that is used by the egress SIG to reassemble the encapsulated IP packets within a stream.